 You bring your car in for regular maintenance at least once a year.
 Your HVAC system requires similar attention.
 Even new systems should get regular maintenance done once a year by an HVAC professional.
 They will examine the unit to ensure it’s working at top efficiency.
 They will also give it a tune-up that will be better than any maintenance you could perform on it.
 This will keep it running well for a long time.

 There are a number of reasons why it may be better just to get a brand new system.
 If your appliance is over 20 years old, it’s already reaching the end of its life.
 As it gets older, it will naturally start losing efficiency.
 It won’t get better with time, either.
 Recognize when you’ve reached that point.
 Other signs include the air not blowing the properly and leaks.
 When you start to shop for a new unit, you should look into HVAC systems with the Energy Star sticker.
 These products are designed to be more efficient from the start.
 Not all units are the same, though.
 Be sure to pay attention to the details to get the best one for the environment and your pocketbook.

 Your HVAC system will cost you money.
 However, it doesn’t have to cost as much as it is right now.
 By changing the filter regularly, using automated thermostats, setting the temperature a couple of degrees off, and getting regular maintenance, you can improve efficiency.

-If your unit isn’t working like it used to, call JW Heating & Air in Los Angeles.
+If your unit isn’t working like it used to, call JW Plumbing, Heating and Air in Los Angeles.
 We can help get your unit running properly.
 If it’s time for a new unit altogether, we’ll handle the installation.
 We’re also qualified to help with repairs, maintenance, indoor air quality, water heater replacements, and much more.
 Call us today to learn how we can help with all of your indoor comfort needs.